Teradata/developer-resources/docs/install-ai-unlimited/install-manager-Azure/test-prod-azure-prerequisites.md

     Generate a [key pair](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/mac-create-ssh-keys) to securely connect to the AI Unlimited instance ***("engine"?)*** using SSH.

-***For Azure, do we need equivalent content that's in AWS for 1. how to be able to more closely manage the engine and 2. load balancers?***
+***For Azure, do we need equivalent content that's in AWS for 1. how to be able to more closely manage the engine and 2. load balancers?*** ***TA: Load balancer template options are not available for Azure, so Will wait for input from Jack***

 ***TA: For AWS, Jack had mentioned Route53 for DNS, for Azure, not sure.***

 ### Create a role with the required permissions

-***Grabbed this from the Azure Demo installation before we removed it.
-True for the full installation too?***

 If the roles defined by your organization cannot deploy AI Unlimited ***(needs better wording--roles don't deploy)***, use the [role-policy](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/azure/role-policy.json) ARM template.
 This template contains permissions to create an AI Unlimited instance and grants AI Unlimited permissions to create specific IAM ***[RBAC?]*** roles and policies for the AI Unlimited engines it deploys.
 Optionally, you can share the [ai-unlimited](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/azure/policies/ai-unlimited.json) file with your organization administrator to create the custom role on your behalf.
 This file contains the subscription-level permissions required for AI Unlimited to deploy AI Unlimited engine instances within your resource groups.